 There are certain jobs which require you to disclose if you have entered into a formal debt solution, so it is worth reading your employment contract to check if it contains a clause to this effect.

-Most employers are understanding should it happen and it is highly unlikely it will affect your job.
+Most employers are understanding should it happen and it is highly unlikely to affect your job.

 Can I back out of a Trust Deed if I cannot get it protected?